Clemapfel/crisp/README.md

 `crisp` is **portable**<br>
 + supports Mac, Linux and Windows
-+ runs on either ram/cpu or vram/gpu
++ explicit distinction between images living in RAM, operated on by the CPU and textures living in VRAM, operated on by the GPU resulting in full flexibility with optional hardware acceleration

 `crisp` is **interactive**<br>
-All SFML functionality is included, this means keyboard/mouse support, rendering to a window, sound, etc.
++ All SFML functionality is included, this means keyboard/mouse support, rendering to a window, sound, etc.

 ## Installation
 ### Dependencies